James Turberville: Episcopacy

 On becoming Queen in 1553, Mary I set about purging Protestant influence from the church and the country.
 Church leaders were appointed to lead their flocks back to Catholicism.
 On 11 March 1555, Turberville was nominated as bishop of Exeter by the crown and, after approval by the Pope, consecrated on or about 8 September 1555.

 His diocese, which at that time consisted of the counties of Devon and Cornwall, was a conservative area that had not widely embraced Protestantism.
 There were few married clergy to eject, but he did seek the return of diocesan estates seized by Henry VIII, regaining Crediton in 1556 (of which he then let part to his nephew Nicholas, son of his elder brother George).

-His contemporary at Exeter, the Protestant scholar John Hooker, wrote that he was a 'gentleman born …, very gentle and courteous …. but most zealous in the Romish religion' and though not personally 'cruel nor bloody' was nevertheless in post when Agnes Prest from the hamlet of Northcott was burned alive at Exeter in 1557 or, as several sources say, 1558.
+His contemporary at Exeter, the Protestant scholar John Hooker, wrote that he was a 'gentleman born ..., very gentle and courteous .... but most zealous in the Romish religion' and though not personally 'cruel nor bloody' was nevertheless in post when Agnes Prest from the hamlet of Northcott was burned alive at Exeter in 1557 or, as several sources say, 1558.
 According to Thomas Fuller, the sentence was due more to the diocesan chancellor, Blackstone, than to the bishop, and this was the only execution for heresy during his episcopacy.

 In November 1558, Queen Mary died and was succeeded by her Protestant sister, Queen Elizabeth.
 When legislation to remove Catholicism from England came before the House of Lords, in which Turberville sat as a bishop, he voted against it.
 After he refused to take the oath of supremacy to the queen, he was deprived of his bishopric in August 1559.

 Later life

 As he continued to oppose the new ecclesiastical regime, in June 1560 he was imprisoned in the Tower of London.
 Pressure from Ferdinand I, Holy Roman Emperor, uncle of Mary's husband, secured his release into the custody of Edmund Grindal, bishop of London.
 In January 1565 the Privy Council approved Grindal's request that Turberville be freed, provided he stayed in London and made himself available when required.
-Later that year, the privy council ordered all former Catholic bishops back iinto the Tower.
+Later that year, the privy council ordered all former Catholic bishops back into the Tower.
 He died about 1570, whether free or not is unrecorded.